One of my favorite Thanksgiving week traditions is watching “Scent of a Woman.”

 A prep school student, Charlie Simms, is faced with a choice over Thanksgiving weekend.
 He can either sell out his principles and be rewarded, or stay true to himself and likely suffer serious consequences.
 He must make his decision publicly, in front of his peers.

 Retired Lt.
-Col. Frank Slade is facing a major crisis of his own.
+Col. Frank Slade is facing a crisis of his own.
 His glory days appear to be long behind him.
-Sullen and depressed, he feels like he has nothing left to live for.
+Sullen and depressed, he feels like he has no reason to live.
 He sees Thanksgiving weekend in New York City as his one last hurrah.

 Here are three lessons we can learn from this film: